zash3/zash3/README.md

 ### Here are some ideas about me:

 - 🔭 I’m currently working on ...
-Udacity data analyst nanodegree
+Data Analysis
 - 🌱 I’m currently learning ...
 Data visualization
 - 👯 I’m looking to collaborate on ...
 Data analysis
 - 🤔 I’m looking for help with ...
-Machine learning
+CCNA
 - 💬 Ask me about ...
 Data analysis
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/ziyad-alshawi/)